 All local laws regarding consumption of alcohol will be in effect, and no alcohol will be available for sale.

 All Belcourt staff wear masks and maintain 6-feet of distance between other staff and drive-in attendees.

 All parking spots will be socially distant from each other.

-Restrooms will be regularly and frequently sanitized.
+Restrooms are regularly and frequently sanitized.

-Hand sanitizer will be available for your use.
+Hand sanitizer is available for your use.

 We ask if you are feeling sick, please stay home to protect yourself and others.
 Symptoms of COVID-19 include fever or chills, cough, shortness of breath, fatigue, muscle or body aches, headache, loss of taste or smell, sore throat, congestion or runny nose.